shuttle1987/save-and-resume/README.md

     --data <output_of_previuos_job>:<mounting_point_model> \
     "python <script_and_parameters>"
 ```
-The scipt will resum the checkpoint from the previus Job's Output.
+The script will resume the checkpoint from the previous Job's Output.

 Let's see how to make it tangible for the different framework on FloydHub.